-As for type IV components we consider the closure of $\cP_j$ and $\cQ_{m-j}$ in $\CPtwo$ and apply Bezout's Theorem.
+As in the case of type IV components, we consider the closure of $\cP_j$ and $\cQ_{m-j}$ in $\CPtwo$, and apply Bezout's Theorem.

-We will start by computing the degree of $\overline{\cP_j}$ and $\overline{\cQ_{m-j}}$ and then continue to substract the intersections at ''infinity'' from the product of the degrees.
-The extra difficulty for counting intersections at infinity arises from the fact that we will have to establish an analogue of part (2) of Stimson's Theorem~\ref{3.4}.
-Both, computing the degrees and computing the intersections at infinity will heavily rely on parametrisation of the unique Type I component introduced in~\cite{R4}.
+We will start by computing the degree of $\overline{\cP_j}$ and $\overline{\cQ_{m-j}}$ and then continue to subtract the intersections at ``infinity'' from the product of the degrees.
+The extra difficulty for counting intersections at infinity arises from the fact that we will have to establish an analogue Stimson's Theorem~\ref{3.4}.
+Both computing the degrees, and computing the intersections at infinity, will rely heavily on the parametrisation of the unique Type I component introduced in~\cite{R4}.